 In March of 2017, Amazon debuted its first public demo of drone delivery.
 Will customers expect their food to fly to the table without having to wait for a server to actually make the slow walk with a tray?
 Probably not.
 But they do expect to be able to pre-order and pay for their meals on the smart device of their choice whether they are dining at a drive-in or requesting room service at the hotel.
 They also expect to receive prompt responses no matter how they make contact with your organization.

 As an example of this shift toward reliance on technology, statistics suggest almost 60% of hotel reservations are made online, with 65% of same-day reservations being made via smartphone.
 Customers don’t expect to have to pick up a phone—and they will even complain about the number of keyboard strokes or mouse clicks required to complete an online booking!
 The restaurant industry is also feeling more and more pressure to go digital.
 They even feel pressure to change their business model to include to-go and delivery services for locations that were previously dine-in-only.

 Hospitality and food service organizations should look for ways to use technology to improve the overall digital customer experience from on-site kiosks to their website and social presence.
 To start with, it’s essential to have someone monitoring all digital channels from review websites to Twitter, FaceBook, email, and beyond.
 Reputation management is the best practice for keeping customer satisfaction high and a valuable source of data and insights for future improvement.

 Internal customers (job candidates and employees) also have higher expectations for how they will interact with your organization.
 A mobile-friendly online application process, web-based onboarding, virtual training, and self-service tech, in general, will help attract savvy employees, get them ready for work faster, and help keep them engaged and satisfied over the long run.

-For more information about the challenges facing the hospitality industry and the paperless onboarding solutions, contact our team today!
+For more information about the challenges facing the hospitality industry and the paperless onboarding solutions, contact our sales team today!